isabella232/sfpowerscripts/packages/azpipelines/README.md

 - Validate a Unlocked package for metadata coverage
 - Install all package dependencies of an unlocked package
 - Run apex code analysis using PMD
-- Export the full metadata in an org for backup
+- Export the full metadata in an org for backup [To be deprecated in next release]

 ## Deployment Related Tasks